What Does Numbers 14:26-35 Mean?

 Numbers 14:36-38

-Shows the immediate execution of judgment on the faithless spies, confirming the seriousness of the pronouncement in 14:26-35.
+Shows the immediate consequence as the ten faithless spies die, confirming the seriousness of rejecting God's promise.

 Connections Across Scripture